thomaspinckney3/cs4501/Project3.md

    - A request from a user's browser will go to the HTML front end.
    - The front-end will call thge experience service to get the data needed and render the data as HTML.
-   - The experience service will call one or more of the low-level APIs to get it's data and return it.
+   - The experience service will call one or more of the entity APIs to get it's data and return it.
-   - The low-level APIs will call the database to read data and update models.
+   - The entity APIs will call the database to read data and update models.

-The experience service app will invoke the low-level APIs via HTTP and receive JSON responses.
+The experience service app will invoke the entity APIs via HTTP and receive JSON responses.
 Similarly, it will provide HTTP/JSON APIs up to the HTML front-end app.
 Note, an end-user only ever access the HTML front-end app.
 All the other parts are hidden and not publicly